-AVMA has tagged posts with the following tags: aggression, air travel, airlines, auto, auto travel, bite, bite prevention, boat, boat travel, canine, car, car travel, cars, cat, dog, events, health, heat, pet health, pet travel, pets, responsible pet ownership, social events, summer, and travel.
+AVMA has tagged posts with the following tags: aggression, air travel, airlines, bite, bite prevention, boat, canine, car, car travel, cars, cat, dog, dog travel, events, health, heat, pet health, pet travel, pets, responsible pet ownership, social events, summer, and travel.

 Ask yourself if taking your pet with you is the right thing to do (for your pet and your family).
 If the answer is "yes," then you will appreciate these eleven (11) things you can do to make travel safer for you and your pet.

 For personal boats, take time to allow your pet to become familiar with your boat.
 Provide a ramp for your pet to easily get on and off the boat, or carry your pet on and off the boat.
 Don't forget to call ahead to make sure the marina or park is pet friendly!

 If you've decided to travel with your pet.
 Learn what you will need to know to prepare your pet for air travel.
 Does your airline have restrictions barring your pet?
 Do you need a Certificate of Veterinary Inspection?
 Is your pet old enough?
 If you have questions, we have answers.

 There are numerous considerations you should take into account when traveling with your pets.
 First and foremost, always make sure your pet is comfortable with travel.
 If your pet is not good with travel, you should consider a reliable pet-sitter or talk to your veterinarian about boarding facilities in your area.

 Anyone who takes medication prescribed for someone else puts themselves at risk of illness or even death - and this applies to your pets, too!
 Although there are many medications used in both animals and people, the effects, doses needed, and other things aren't always the same.